ThinkingBeyond/BeyondQuantum-2026/Rui Qian Khor and William Arms-Roberts/README.md

 4. Find the approximate Max-Cut solution using the Sahni-Gonzalez Algorithm.
 5. Find the true optimal Max-Cut solution using a classical Brute-Force Algorithm.
 6. Calculate the approximation ratio of QAOA and the Sahni-Gonzalez Algorithm.
-7. Record the graph intance, approximation ratios, QAOA gate count, QAOA circuit, and QAOA soltuion distribution.
+7. Record the graph instance, approximation ratios, QAOA gate count, QAOA circuit, and QAOA solution distribution.

 Use a for-loop to run steps 1-6, 30 times for each set of graph features.
    1. 10 Nodes, 3 Edges